ccie18643/RusTCP/README.md

 # RusTCP

+### Attempt to write the TCP/IP stack in the Rust language.

 [RusTCP](https://github.com/ccie18643/RusTCP) RusTCP is an attempt to rewrite some of the [PyTCP](https://github.com/ccie18643/PyTCP) stack functionality using Rust language.
 Currently, the main goal of this project is to create a stable IPv6 platform that could be used to facilitate the process of testing the SRv6 technology.

+---

 ### Examples: